yokolet/new-note/algo/trees/2022-09-26-lowest-common-ancestor-of-a-binary-tree.md

 - Depth-First Search
 date: 2022-09-26 17:37 +0900
 ---
-## Introduction
-This is a popular LCA problem.
-The depth-first search by recursion is a common solution.

 ## Problem Description
 > Given a binary tree, find the lowest common ancestor (LCA) of two given nodes in the tree.